 If you are a newly elected Co-chair

 HL7 HQ will update the page dedicated to your WG on the HL7 web site to reflect your status as co-chair.
-HQ staff will not update individual Work Group wiki pages.
-Wiki page edits are the responsibility o the Work Group co-chairs.
+HQ staff will not update individual WG wiki pages.
+Wiki page edits are the responsibility of the WG co-chairs.

-If you are a newly elected Co-chair of a new Work Group
+If you are a newly elected Co-chair of a new WG

-When the TSC approves a new WG, a task will be opened in gForge to authorize the webmaster to create all the appropriate web services that will be needed including, the WG page and list server.
-Review the task to make sure the most guidelines (http://www.hl7.org/permalink/?MissionCharter) and your "" (http://www.hl7.org/permalink/?WorkGroupCreationTemplate) have been attached to the task.
+When the TSC approves a new WG, a task will be opened in gForge to authorize the webmaster to create all the appropriate web services that will be needed including the WG page and list server.
+Review the task to make sure the most current version of your mission/charter statement guidelines and your "New Work Group Formation Template" have been attached to the task.
 Until both of these documents are available by being attached to the task, the webmaster will not be able to complete the task of making a web presence for your WG.
 Please give the webmaster at least 5 business days to complete this task.
 A new list server will be created for your group, as well.
 The new group/list server will typically be announced in the newsletter and via an electronic update from Headquarters that is sent to all members.

-Keeping Work Group Mission and Charters Up-to-Date
+Keeping WG Mission and Charters Up-to-Date

-Co-chairs should ensure that their WG’s is kept up-to-date.
-Mission and charter statements must be reviewed periodically, not more than every two years as reflected in Work Group Health metrics, with or without updates made.
-Updated mission and charter statements (M & C) are sent to the Steering Division for review and approval If not updates are made, please indicate that the M & C was reviewed and no changes made.
-The review date can then be updated on the Work Group's web site.
-Guidelines for WG mission and charter statements are available at: http://www.hl7.org/permalink/?MissionCharter.
+Co-chairs should ensure that their WG’s mission and charter statement is kept up-to-date.
+Mission and charter statements must be reviewed periodically, not more than every two years as reflected in WG Health metrics, with or without updates made.
+Updated mission and charter statements (M & C) are sent to the SD for review and approval.
+If no updates are made, please indicate that the M & C was reviewed and no changes made.
+The review date can then be updated on the WG's web site.

-Work Groups may have informal relationships with a number of organizations.
+A WG may have informal relationships with a number of organizations.
 For example, a WG may have several active projects, which in turn may identify early adopters or organizations that are working with HL7 to develop a standards document.
 These are informal relationships that are and should be identified in project scope statements; these should not be listed in the Formal Relationship portion of your WG’s mission and charter statement.
-Occasionally Work Groups such as Imaging Integration are formed in collaboration with another standards group or organization.
-These formal relationships are formalized with an Associate Charter Agreement or Memorandum of Understanding.
-The list of these is available at: http://www.hl7.org/about/agreements.cfm?ref=nav
+Occasionally a WG, such as Imaging Integration, may be formed in collaboration with another standards group or organization.
+These formal relationships are formalized with a Statement of Understanding (SOU) or Memorandum of Understanding (MOU).
+A list of these formal relationships is available.

-Refer to section 3.8 for additional information on formal relationships with groups outside of HL7.
+Refer to section 3.8 above for additional information on formal relationships with groups outside of HL7.

 Keeping Work Group SWOT Statements up-to-Date

-Co-chairs should ensure that their WG's strengths, weaknesses, opportunities and threats documentation is kept up-to-date, not to exceed three years old.
+Co-chairs should ensure that their WG's strengths, weaknesses, opportunities and threats (SWOT) documentation is kept up-to-date, not to exceed three years old.
 The presence of a current SWOT statement is a Work Group Health Metric.

 File Upload/Viewing Capability